district-labs/web3-sets/apps/docs/pages/architecture/conditions.md

 }
 ```

-In the above example we've applied a condition to the `PT:V4:PrizePool:0x79bc8bd53244bc8a9c8c27509a2d573650a83373:Optimism` entity which measures a specific transaction EVM state artifact.
+In the above example, we've applied a condition to the `PT:V4:PrizePool:0x79bc8bd53244bc8a9c8c27509a2d573650a83373:Optimism` entity which measures a specific transaction EVM state artifact.

-The condition specifically states a `Transaction` EVM state artifact, denoted by the `"type": "transaction"` field, calling the target entity must include the a deposit amount greater than 10 USDC.
+The condition specifically states a `Transaction` EVM state artifact, denoted by the `"type": "transaction"` field, calling the target entity must include a deposit amount greater than 10 USDC.

 Multiple conditions can be applied to the same entity.
-For example you could require both `depositTo` and `withdraw` transactions artifacts to be present before the set can be validated.
-In that instance it would require both the `depositTo` and `withdraw` transaction EVM state artifacts to be passed into the runtime engine.
+For example, you could require both `depositTo` and `withdraw` transaction artifacts to be present before the set can be validated.
+In that instance, it would require both the `depositTo` and `withdraw` transaction EVM state artifacts to be passed into the runtime engine.

 For brevities sake let's example the `credential` Entity will conditions applied to state artifacts.